RESEARCH, ORGANISING INFORMATION, COMMUNICATIONS

 Some examples of past and current projects:

-- I have designed learning programmes, conferences, workshops and events for arts organisations and charities.
+- Designing learning programmes, conferences, workshops and events for arts organisations and charities

-- I have commissioned and created print and online learning and information resources for several organisations; I have designed, written and managed websites since 1994.
+- Commissioning and writing print and online learning and information resources.
+I have designed, written and managed websites since 1994

-- I have created procedures manuals and systems for small arts organisations so that they present a coherent image, save money on accountants’ fees and spend less time on paperwork.
+- Creating procedures manuals and systems for small arts organisations so that they present a coherent image, save money on accountants’ fees and spend less time on paperwork.

 - Jisc: Interactive Learning Resources for the Skills sector (ILRS).